fcaylus/tempo-bot/README.md

             Increment of a work log (in minutes).
 Every work lok will be rounded to a multiple of this increment [default: 30]

-        --work-min-duration <WORK_MIN_DURATION>
-            Minimal duration of a work (in minutes).
-Any work below this threshold will be skipped [default: 15]

     -y, --yes
             Answer 'yes' to all question, thus bypassing any user input